sajinpgupta/Predict_Medicine_Dosage/README.md

 This project was developed by Sajin Payandath and Machupalli Sree Pragna as part of a research project].
 The code and ideas in this repository may have been inspired by other open-source projects, tutorials, or resources, and appropriate credits and references have been provided in the notebook.
 We acknowledge the contributions of the open-source community to the development of this project.

 # Contact Information
-If you have any questions, suggestions, or feedback, please feel free to contact [Your Name] at [Your Email Address].
+If you have any questions, suggestions, or feedback, please feel free to contact Sajin Payandath at payandath.sajin@gmail.com.
 Thank you for your interest in this project!